amannnn-10/Basic-Stopwatch/README.md

 ## Features

-- Start the stopwatch timer
+- Start the stopwatch timer.
-- Stop the stopwatch timer
+- Stop the stopwatch timer.
-- Reset the stopwatch timer to zero
+- Reset the stopwatch timer to zero.